 Moreover, by inspecting the ventilation ducts, other problems with underlying causes can be diagnosed.
 For example, if you notice the presence of mould, this could mean that the mould has sprouted elsewhere and spread in the ducts.
 The spores could then move into the air travelling inside the house.

 Finally, duct cleaning can improve the efficiency of the devices to which they are connected.

-It is not hard to find a company offering ventilation duct cleaning services.
+It isn't hard to find a company offering ventilation duct cleaning services.
 On the other hand, not all services are equal in terms of quality.
-In the media, we sometimes hear stories of sales under pressure by companies who come door-to-door or who call people to convince them to sign a cleaning contract.
+In the media, we sometimes hear stories of people who get pressured into signing a contract by companies that visit them door-to-door or call them with an "offer they can't refuse".